 So, you know that the price is likely to reverse at support and resistance when you have a power move into market structure and a price rejection.

 When you are looking at it from a breakout standpoint, you don't want to see a power move into market structure.

-What you want to look for is a price action the shows:
+What you want to look for is price action that shows: